How to Find and Rent an Apartment in New York: A Complete Guide

 From June to September, the peak season will see an explosion of listings coming to market each month.

-However, definitely, be prepared to put down a deposit on the apartment you like; otherwise, it may be swept from underneath you by a more eager applicant.
+However, definitely be prepared to put down a deposit on the apartment you like; otherwise, it may be swept from underneath you by a more eager applicant.

 Before you get carried away with the idea of an apartment you've seen online, make sure you can actually qualify for one and get taken by surprise during the application process.
+Just wanting the apartment doesn't mean that the landlord will readily lease it to you.

 Plenty of people have been guilty of thinking that by just putting down a deposit, they will get it the unit they desire.